 Cardiomyopathy

-Cardiomyopathy is a condition common in Ferrets over three years old.
+Cardiomyopathy is a condition that is common in ferrets over 3 years old.
 It causes a thinning of the heart walls.
 This thinning of the heart walls reduces the heart’s ability to pump blood.
-Symptoms of Cardiomyopathy include lethargy, weight loss, coughing, and increased respiratory rate.
+Signs of cardiomyopathy include lethargy, weight loss, coughing, and increased respiratory rate.

 Suitable for 👪

-Ferrets make great family pets suitable for any home with enough space to provide them enough space to move around.
-They are illegal in California and Hawaii and may be unlawful in other places as well, so you will need to check with your local authorities to see if they are allowed.
+Ferrets make great family pets suitable for any home with enough space to provide them room to move around.
+They are illegal to keep as pets in California and Hawaii and may be unlawful in other places as well, so you will need to check with your local authorities to see if they are allowed.

 Featured Image Credit: Top – Aleksandra Saveljeva, Shutterstock | Bottom – ambquinn, Pixabay